-For wisdom I look to three sources, two secondary, the other primary.
+For wisdom I look to four sources, two secondary, the other two primary.

 One of my secondary sources is philosophy.
 Philosophy is philo - sophia, the "love of wisdom."
-I have constantly immersed my self in philosophical literature since 1970, when I changed my university major to philosophy.
-I have gotten a lot of wisdom from philosophers, even from atheists who, though I disagree with their core conviction, display an intra-worldview intuition.
+I have immersed my self in philosophical literature since 1970, when I changed my university major to philosophy.
+I have gotten a lot of wisdom from philosophers, even from atheists who, though I disagree with their core convictions, display intra-worldview intuition.

-My primary source for wisdom is the Christian Scriptures; viz., The Book.
+My first primary source for wisdom is the Christian Scriptures; viz., The Book.
 Since 1970 I have been swimming in a sea of wisdom from above, mediated through the words of the Bible.
-Currently, I am re-soaking in the Psalms and the Book of Proverbs.
+Currently, I am re-soaking in Proverbs and the Gospel of Luke.
 Here is deposited the wisdom of the ages, illuminated to me by God the Holy Spirit.

-Eugene Peterson is one of my wisdom mentors, through his writings.
-Here Peterson points us in the right direction.
+In addition, I have my favorite human wisdom mentors.
+Eugene Peterson is one of them.
+Here Peterson points me in the right direction.